armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 Rate limiting fields:

-- rate: The number of the requests to allow per period.
+- `rate`: The number of the requests to allow per period.
-- per: Time in seconds.
+- `per`: Time in seconds.

 Throttling fields:

-- throttle_interval: Interval (in seconds) between each request retry.
+- `throttle_interval`: Interval (in seconds) between each request retry.
-- throttle_retry_limit: Total requests retry number.
+- `throttle_retry_limit`: Total requests retry number.

-Now you can create a key by using this security policy to access your API.
-We are continuously adding support for new features which you can track [here](https://github.com/TykTechnologies/tyk-operator/blob/master/docs/policies.md).
+Tags:

+- `tags`: List of tags.

+Meta data:

+- `meta_data`: Metadata key and values.

+You can go to the [Policies](https://github.com/TykTechnologies/tyk-operator/blob/master/docs/policies.md) page on GitHub to see all the latest Security Policies fields and features we support.